mccbryan3/boot_camp_demo/README.md

 11. Add the `subscription_id="<yoursub_id>"` to the `azurerm` provider in the `providers.tf` file
 12. Add the creds to Github repo actions secrets including the ssh public key
 ![](./images/github_secrets_ssh.png)
-12. Push the repo to git hub
+13. Push the repo to git hub
-13. Create a Pull Request
+14. Create a Pull Request
     * NOTE: Do not merge!!!
+15. Verify tests complete successfully and then merge your PR
-14. Add branch protection if desired
+16. Add branch protection if desired

 # Jenkins Demo Setup